Common oral diseases

 - Patches that are red or white in color

 - Tissue on the side of your tongue that has the appearance of being hairy

 WHAT SHOULD I DO IF I THINK I HAVE AN ORAL DISEASE?

-If you notice any of the symptoms above while carrying out your daily cleaning routines then make an appointment with your regular dentist.
+If you notice any of the symptoms above while carrying out your daily cleaning routines then make an appointment with your regular surgeon.
 If they too detect an abnormality then they can refer you to have a biopsy.

 The team at Bay Area OSM and Implantology can perform this biopsy for you.
 They will analyze the tissue sample and will be able to detect the problem.
-Then together with your regular dentist will be able to resolve the issue helping you to recover to good oral health.
+Then together with your regular surgeon will be able to resolve the issue helping you to recover to good oral health.